 - environmental regulations.

 Miners and quarry workers:

-- usually do shift work, and/or work long hours including nights, weekends and being on call
+- often work long hours and usually do shift work, including nights, weekends and being on call

-- may work in cramped or confined conditions in underground mines, or varied weather conditions in opencast mines.
+- work in cramped or confined conditions in underground mines, or varied weather conditions in opencast mines and quarries.

 Some employers may expect you to complete a relevant qualification such as a New Zealand Certificate in Mining and Quarrying (Level 2) while working.

-- MITO website - information about mining and quarrying qualifications
+- MITO website - information on mining and quarrying qualifications

 Miners and quarry workers need to be: